10 Best Hearing Aids of November 2024: Expert Reviewed

 In-person vs. online hearing screenings

 In-person hearing tests are much more detailed than online hearing screenings, because they include a physical exam of the ear and several tests to measure your ability to hear and understand various frequencies of speech and sound.
-Some OTC hearing aid companies, such as Jabra Enhance have an audiology team to interpret audiograms and program hearing aids, but others don’t.
+Some OTC hearing aid companies, such as Jabra Enhance and Audicus, have an audiology team to interpret audiograms and program hearing aids, but others don’t.

 A Reviews Team member gets an in-person hearing exam and receives an audiogram based on her results